Appropriating Time for Wellness Activities

 Life menacingly pulls in opposite directions, demanding more time, money and life than we can give.
 Overwhelmed, we give to the demands that scream the loudest.
 The often sacrifice the self to serve the wants and desires of others.
 Without internal control, we lose balance.
 We have responsibility to measure and balance where we give and when we rest.
 Achieving balance in the torrential storms of demands only succeeds from attentive oversight.
 Hobbies, careers, children, and rest must be constantly monitored, evaluated and re-balanced.

 I find pleasure writing, Flourishing Life Society provides meaning and wholeness, injecting positive feelings into my life.
 But too many hours writing, without attention to other key aspects of my life, interferes with growth.
 A healthy hobby becomes unhealthy when it intrudes on other demands, destroying health, relationships, and employment.

 Evolution implanted pleasure into our biological structure to motivate survival behaviors.
 Our cognitive capabilities have catapulted human societies into a new age.
 Our social world is complex and competitive.
 Our biological evolvement can’t keep pace, staggering millions of years behind, our pleasures often drive for action that is destructive in our present state of existence.
-Life in modern society often requires foregoing a present pleasure for a larger future return.
+Modern society often requires foregoing a present pleasure for a larger future return.
 Chasing pleasure invites long-term suffering.
 For example, our taste buds naturally desire sugar, salts and fats—consumption of these alluring tastes gives pleasure, but too much a belly ache, heart disease and high blood pressure.
 Historically sugars, salts and fats were naturally rationed by the difficulty to obtain them.
 In the modern era, they are in abundance, neatly packaged, and cleverly marketed to appeal to our natural desires imprinted from the past.
 We must implement self-discipline to carefully monitor consumption or die.